 If you're looking for something to make yourself better, feel better, do better, and just plain being better, then BuzzFeed's Goodful is the place.

-This channel offer videos about healthy self-care needs and everything in between.
-The channel also offers health and fitness awareness, as well as some food challenges to see how cutting something off of your daily routine could result in a far more "good" future.
+This channel offers videos about healthy self-care needs and everything in between.
+The channel also offers health and fitness awareness tips, and some food challenges to see how cutting something off of your daily routine could result in a far more "good" future.

 "We're global storytellers who believe this world is filled with magic.
 Our mission is to help you discover it, one video at a time."

-Great Big Story creates short videos that go into categories and they have subcategories within them.
+Great Big Story creates short, quick, and informative documentary-style videos that would really pique your interest: from politics to social studies, from culture to popular media, their videos cover a diverse and wide array of "did-you-knows."
 The five main categories are Human Condition, Frontiers, Planet Earth, Flavors, and Origins.

 - Human Condition is primarily about, well, humans, from the simplest to the most complex idea out there.